tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/creation-celestial-body-settings.rst

       .. literalinclude:: /_snippets/simulation/environment_setup/add_new_vehicle_settings.py
          :language: python

 In the above code snippet, you may notice that the body mass is set directly as a value (here 500 kg) in the :class:`~tudatpy.dynamics.environment_setup.BodySettings`.
 This is used as a 'shortcut' for the use of the :func:`~tudatpy.dynamics.environment_setup.rigid_body.constant_rigid_body_properties` and assigning this to the :attr:`~tudatpy.dynamics.environment_setup.BodySettings.rigid_body_settings`.

+The code snippet above showcases the possibility to set specific :attr:`~tudatpy.dynamics.environment_setup.BodySettings.vehicle_shape_settings`, see :ref:`spacecraft_macromodels` to learn more about the available options.

 .. _custom_body_settings: